Print

 Soaking the beans (or lentils) helps with digestibility and also shortens the cooking time in half.
 I highly recommend soaking. 🙂 If using brown rice, make sure to pre-soak for a few hours or overnight to help shorten the cooking time.

-If you prefer your khichdi more like a porridge (which is traditional in parts of India) feel free to add warm veggie broth to get it to the consistency you like.
+If you prefer your khichdi more like a porridge (which is traditional in parts of India) feel free to add warm veggie broth to loosen to get it to the consistency you like.

 Nutrition